-When intended parents are exploring the possibility of surrogacy and before they embark on a surrogacy journey, we get a lot of questions around how parents and surrogates are matched.
-We also get a lot of questions around how healthy, happy parent and surrogate relationships are built and maintained, both during and after a surrogacy.
-Establishing a relationship with your surrogate may take some time, but ultimately it can be what’s best for you and your family.
+When intended parents are exploring the possibility of surrogacy, and before they embark on a surrogacy journey, we get a lot of questions about how parents and surrogates are matched.
+We also get many questions about how healthy, happy parent and surrogate relationships are built and maintained during and after surrogacy.
+Establishing a relationship with your surrogate mother may take some time, but ultimately it can be what’s best for you and your family.

-Why is it important to build a solid relationship with your surrogate?
+Why should you build a solid relationship with your surrogate?
 Your relationship has a tremendous impact on:

-- your child.
+- Your child.
 Studies have shown that children who know about their birth story feel a stronger sense of self-identity.
-If at any point your child (or children) asks about meeting his or her surrogate, having a relationship will help make the experience that much smoother
+If at any point your child (or children) asks about meeting their surrogate, having a relationship will help make the experience that much smoother.

-- your surrogate.
-Many of our surrogates go into this experience feeling it will be one of the most meaningful acts of their lives.
+- Your surrogate.
+Many of our surrogate moms go into this experience feeling it will be one of the most meaningful acts of their lives.
 We want them to feel appreciated and proud of their selflessness.
 Surrogates who have positive experiences with their intended parents may either come back to do a sibling journey with you or go on to help another couple.

-- you.
-A strong relationship with your surrogate will bring you closer to her, her experiences and your baby.
-It opens the lines of communication for her to share her feelings, silly cravings and emotions with you.
-Sometimes, intended parents can feel a little removed from the pregnancy, a strong relationship with your surrogate makes you feel much more a part of the growth of their baby.
+- You.
+A strong relationship with your surrogate will bring you closer to her, her experiences, and your baby.
+It opens the lines of communication for her to share her feelings, silly cravings, and emotions with you.
+Sometimes, intended parents can feel a little removed from the pregnancy; a strong relationship with your surrogate makes you feel much more a part of the growth of your baby.

 It can take a little bit of time for new relationships to deepen and grow.
 Here are some ideas on how to begin building your bond with your surrogate:

-- Ask her how you can best support her throughout the journey how to best stay in touch after
+- Ask her how you can best support her throughout the journey and how to best stay in touch after.

-- Looking for other things to chat about?
+Looking for other things to chat about with your surrogate?
 Here are some things you can bring up during your regular conversations:

 - How has this pregnancy been different than your personal pregnancy/ies?